 Pinney Purdue Agriculture Center (PPAC)

-Pinney Purdue Ag Center is in the Northwestern Morainal natural region in Porter County.
-The PAC contains a total of 643 acres, with about 36 acres in forest.
-The forest was originally used to study the effects of cattle grazing on woodlands.
-Today, the woodlands is a component of a natural resources, management, demonstration area.
-This area highlights forest management, native warm season grass establishment, wetland establishment, deer fencing, shrub plantings and a black cherry seed orchard.
+The Pinney Purdue Agricultural Center is in the Northwestern Morainal natural region in Porter County.
+The property contains about 36 acres in forest that was originally used to study the effects of cattle grazing on woodlands.
+Today, this area is used to highlight native warm season grass establishment, wetland establishment, deer fencing, shrub plantings, and a variety of different forest management techniques including a black cherry seed orchard.
+Extension events for landowners has previously been held here and the property will continue to be utilized in this fashion.

 11402 South County Line Road